Board of Directors and Officers of Ms. JD

 Kim Watson graduated Order of the Coif from the University of Illinois College of Law and magna cum laude from the University of South Carolina with a Bachelor of Arts in History.
 She is recently completed a Public Interest Law Fellowship at The Law Project in Chicago, and will be starting as a full-time associate at Kirkland and Ellis in October 2012.
 During law school, Kimberly was a Notes Editor for the Elder Law Journal, the Vice-President of Women’s Law Society and the President of the Corporation and Business Law Association.
 Kimberly was also a recipient of the Ms. JD Fellowship in 2011 and was a student representative to the Women’s Bar Association of Illinois in 2010 and 2011.

-Nicole Chiu-Wang is a trademark attorney learning to code and design user experiences for tech startups in San Francisco.
+Nicole Chiu-Wang is, above-all-else, an entrepreneurial “Jill of all trades”.
+A trademark attorney by trade, Nicole embarked on a career transition by going back to school to become a front-end developer and user experience designer as well as forming her own small business.
+She is currently the Director of User Experience and Marketing at RocksBox, a designer jewelry subscription startup located in San Francisco.
+To pursue her entrepreneurial dreams, Nicole’s company will be releasing a line of fashion-forward athletic socks for women under the brand-name TREADFAST in February 2014.
 Nicole graduated cum laude and Phi Beta Kappa from the University of California, Irvine, with degrees in Women’s Studies and Asian American Studies.
 In 2009, she received her JD from Loyola Law School of Los Angeles where she served as a production editor for the International and Comparative Law Review, competed on the nationally recognized Byrne Trial Advocacy Team and the Scott Moot Court Honors Board.
 During law school, Nicole served on the Executive Board of Directors for the Chinese Chamber of Commerce of Los Angeles, was crowned Miss Los Angeles County 2007 and was fourth runner-up to Miss California USA 2008.
 In 2010, Nicole competed on Season 10 of NBC’s The Apprentice from which she launched a speaking tour at college campuses focused on finding your dream job and a weekly segment on a national syndicated talk radio show, The Block Radio.
-Nicole currently writes the monthly fashion column, “Chiu on This”, on the Ms. JD Blog, teaches The Bar Method, and continues her search for her own dream job.
+Nicole currently writes the monthly fashion column, “Chiu on This”, on the Ms. JD Blog, teaches The Bar Method exercise class, moonlights as a personal stylist for Share Some Style.
 Most importantly, she lives by the motto Passion Forward!

 Raychelle Tasher is a recent graduate of Florida A&M University College of Law in Orlando, Florida, Class of 2013.
 While in law school, she was Secretary of the FAMU Student Bar Association, Recruitment Chair for the Black Law Students Association, member of Phi Alpha Delta and Vice Chair of Recruitment for the FAMU Advocacy and Moot Court Board.
 Most notably, Raychelle served as the 2012-2013 National Vice Chair of the American Bar Association Law Student Division where she was the point person for membership and marketing for the Divisions 40,000 law student members.
 In the capacity of Vice Chair, Raychelle has served as the Law Student Division's chief liaison to the ABA Standing Committee on Membership, ABA Section Officers Conference Membership Committee and Chair of the Law Student Division's Membership Committee.
 Raychelle also received her Bachelors of Science in Political Science and Economics from Florida A&M University in Tallahassee, Florida.
 While at FAMU, Raychelle became member of Delta Sigma Theta Sorority, Inc, served as Senior Class President of her graduating class and has received numerous awards and scholarships.

-Carla Laroche is currently a Law Clerk in the Southern District of Florida, in West Palm Beach, Florida.
+Carla Laroche is currently a Law Clerk in the Southern District of Florida.
 A 2011 Ms. JD Fellow, Carla graduated with a JD from Columbia Law School and a Masters in Public Policy from the Harvard Kennedy School as a concurrent degree student.
 She also earned an A.B. in History, with a certificate in Women and Gender Studies, from Princeton University.
-While in law school, Carla was Staff Editor of the Columbia Human Rights Law Review, served as Social Chair on the Executive Board of Columbia’s Black Law Students Association, and was a Harlan Fiske Stone Scholar.
+While in law school, Carla was a Harlan Fiske Stone Scholar, was a Staff Editor for the Columbia Human Rights Law Review and served as Social Chair on the Executive Board of Columbia’s Black Law Students Association.
 Because of her work as a legal intern and teaching assistant with Columbia’s Prisoners and Family Clinic, Carla was awarded the Jane Marks Murphy Prize at graduation for exceptional clinical advocacy.
 Prior to her clerkship, Carla was an associate in the Global Banking and Payment Systems Group in Paul Hastings LLP’s Washington, D.C. office.
 She has worked and volunteered in Australia, Zimbabwe, Haiti, and Tanzania.
-In her spare time, Carla tries to improve her Haitian-Creole—her parents’ native language—and enjoys traveling and reading on the beach.
+In her spare time, Carla tries to improve her Haitian-Creole—her parents’ native language—and enjoys traveling and reading.